DavidScales/portfolio/README.md

 ## Automation
 A portfolio page will always need work, as it will have to be updated with content over time.
 As such, it would be very cumbersome to perform these optimization processes by hand.
 To solve this, I have set up a command line task runner called [Grunt], to automatically resize and optimize the site's images, as well as inline CSS, and minify files.

+## Update
+The original project has been updated to utilize JavaScript (JS) to dynamically generate HTML, rather than hard coding it.
+The JS code retrieves data from JSON objects to populate the site's content.

 #### License
 MIT